Department of Higher Education and Training No: 2008/FE07/108 ( .education.gov.za)

 Bridging the gap between theoretical computer/business knowledge and practical experience in the world of work

 Pursuing rigorous research in the labour market to ensure that our teaching programmes remain relevant to the priorities of employers.
 This would go a long way towards supplementing government's efforts of alleviating unemployment.

 Promoting students' business and self-reliance by imparting project planning and implementation skills; this empowers students with the necessary skills to conceive their own business enterprises, thereby becoming job creators

 Taking services closer to previously-disadvantaged people

 Training employed personnel in order to refresh, advance or upgrade their skills

 Providing consultancy services and specially designed courses to different organisations

-To view a full list of all courses presented by Academy of Business & Computer studies - Durban click below.
+To view a full list of all courses presented by Academy of Business and Computer Studies - Johannesburg click below.